cfryerdev/microfrontends-react-js-typescript/readme.md

 Note: This solution architecture is for use with a mono repo only.

 ## TODO
-- Promise based script loading and page blocking
 - Finish docker support
-- Pass props to remotes
-- Share state at host level to remotes
+- Share state at host level to remotes using context

 ## Structure